bytemanproject/byteman/contrib/bmunit/README.txt

 TestNG Style Tests
 ------------------
-Your test class should extend class BMNGRunner.It then inherits Before/AfterClass and Before/AfterMethod behaviour which loads the Byteman agent on demand and loads and unloads rules in response to the presence of @BMScript, @BMScripts,  @BMRule or @BMRules annotations.
+Your test class should extend class BMNGRunner.
+It inherits Before/AfterClass and Before/AfterMethod behaviour to load the Byteman agent on demand and load and unload rules in response to the presence of @BMScript, @BMScripts,
+@BMRule or @BMRules annotations.
+So, your test class declaration will look something like this

+@BMScript(dir="test/scripts")
+public class MyTestClass extends BMNGRunner
+{
+  @Test
+  @BMRule(name="trace thread exit",
+          targetClass = "FileInputStream",
+          targetMethod = "<init>(String)",
+          condition="$1.contains(\"andrew\")",
+          action="throw new FileNotFoundException(\"ha ha\")")
+  public void myTestMethod() {
+    . . .

+If you are using Byteman version 2.0.0 or later you can attach the Before and After load behaviour to your test class by annotating it with class org.testng.Listeners, supplying class BMNGListener as argument to the annotation.

+@BMRule(. . .)
+@Listeners(BMNGListener.class)
+public class MyTestClass
+{
+  @Test
+  @BMScript(. . .)
+  public void myTestMethod() {
+    . . .

+This is particulary useful when your test class needs to inherit behaviour from a libray class.

 JUnit 4 Style Tests
 -------------------
-Your test class should be annotated with @RunWith(BMUnitRunner).
-The runner will load the Byteman agent on demand and will load and unload rules in response to the presence of
-@BMScript, @BMScripts,  @BMRule or @BMRules annotations.
+Your test class should be annotated with annotation class org.junit.RunWith supplyng class BMUnitRunner as argument to the annotation.
+BMUnitRunner will load the Byteman agent on demand and will load and unload rules in response to the presence of @BMScript, @BMScripts,  @BMRule or @BMRules annotations.

+@BMScript(. . .)
+@RunWith(BMUnitRunner.class)
+public class MyTestClass
+{
+  @Test
+  @BMScript(. . .)
+  public void myTestMethod() {
+    . . .

 @BMScript(s) annotation
 -----------------------